How Are Velocity And Speed Different

 Since displacement is a vector quantity (having both magnitude and direction), velocity is also a vector quantity.
 The magnitude of the velocity is the speed, and the direction is the direction of the displacement.

 Like speed, the standard unit for velocity in the SI system is meters per second (m/s).
-However, the direction must also be specified.
-For example, a car moving at 20 m/s east has a velocity of 20 m/s east.
+Even so, the direction must also be specified.
+To give you an idea, a car moving at 20 m/s east has a velocity of 20 m/s east.

 Key Differences Summarized

-To emphasize the key differences, consider the following points:
+To stress the key differences, consider the following points:

 Illustrative Examples